Mats Sundin: Personal life

 The City of Toronto is home to an intense hockey media, and since Sundin is a private individual, he was arguably the most scrutinized athlete in the city.
 He regularly deflected any probes into his personal life, and rarely spoke negatively of his teammates in public.
-In May 2006, Sundin put his four-bedroom house up for sale for a price of $6.499 million, which led to a flurry of media speculation that he was unhappy with the Leafs and sought to move (and play) somewhere else.
+In May 2006, Sundin put his four-bedroom house in Forest Hill up for sale for a price of $6.499 million, which led to a flurry of media speculation that he was unhappy with the Leafs and sought to move (and play) somewhere else.
 However, Sundin and his longtime girlfriend Tina Fagerström had parted ways, and Maple Leaf Sports & Entertainment CEO Richard Peddie simply commented that the real estate market was very hot, and that Sundin's house was "an awfully big house for a single guy."
 Sundin played with the Leafs the following NHL season.
 On 30 April 2008, Sundin was receiving a leadership award at Our Lady of Lourdes Catholic High School in Guelph, Ontario, when he announced that he and his girlfriend Josephine Johansson were engaged to be married.
 The two had been dating for about a year.

 In September 2008, Sundin announced an endorsement deal with PokerStars.
 He plays under the username "MatsSundin" and will donate any earnings to charity.

 On 29 August 2009, Sundin married fiancée Josephine Johansson.
 The guest list exceeded 200 people and included several current and former teammates.
 He and Josephine are the parents of daughter Bonnie, and two sons, Nathanael and Julian.

 Sundin was also a Goodwill Ambassador for the Adopt-A-Minefield Campaign; an organization that raises awareness and funds to end the human and economic suffering caused by anti-personnel landmines.

 Sundin was a partner in a Standardbred harness racing horse named Rotation, which in 2003 won the prestigious Maple Leaf Trot at Mohawk Racetrack.